Fact Sheet - Family dispute resolution: resolving family law issues out of court

 If you have children, schools, doctors, and government departments may need you to give them a copy of your written agreement or court order.
 This document can let them know which parent can pick up the child and who can make important decisions about your children.
 Legal advisers can help make sure your documents are clear and easy to understand.

 Seeking the help of a legal adviser can be particularly important in cases where there has been family violence, substance abuse, or serious mental illness.
-More information about family violence is available here (Link to Fact Sheet when available).
+More information about family violence is available here.

 When family dispute resolution is not appropriate – safety concerns